novasamatech/parity-signer/docs/src/wiki/FAQ.md

 	Yes.
 Keys are compatible between polkadot{.js} and Parity Signer, except for Ledger keys.
 To import seed keys into Parity Signer, you need to know:
 1. Seed phrase\
 _It should always be backed up in paper!_
-2. Network you are adding address to\
+2. Network you are adding address to and whether Parity Signer installed on your device has metadata for the respective network.\
 _If (2) is not one of the default built-in networks, you will need to add network yourself or find a distribution center for adding networks._
 3. Derivation path\
 _Only if you are importing a derived key, usually keys generated with polkadot{.js} are seed keys._

 	In Parity Signer go to Keys, then press "Plus" icon in the top right of the screen, select "Recover seed", enter display name to identify your seed, press "Next", enter the seed phrase.
 Done, you've got your seed key imported!\
-	If you are importing a derived key, in the screen of the imported seed select the account's network, press "Plus" icon next to "Derived keys", enter your derivation path.
+	If you are importing a derived key select the seed from which your key is derived, select account's network, press "Plus" icon next to "Derived keys", enter your derivation path.

 - **What is a difference between seed key and derived key?
 Why should I use derived keys?**